When we think of starting a blog, we go for free blogging on WordPress or blogger.

 The new premium news, is that not only does this rate apply to their long-term deals (like 36 months), but also their shorter, minimum one of 12 months too.

 That means you won’t necessarily have to get locked into a three-year deal like many other hosts out there required.
 Just to get the best-advertised rate.

-NameCheap’s first advantage is their pricing.
+NameCheap’s first advantage is its pricing.

-Its shockingly cheap.
+It’s shockingly cheap.